PrincipX/learnfast-analysis/README.md

 - Line Charts: A series of line charts traced trends over time, encompassing orders by group, orders by time, overdue orders by time, and the trajectory of inventory quantity and value.
 These visuals fostered an understanding of temporal dynamics, essential for operational planning.

 ## Impact and Strategic Insights:
 The "LearnFast Phase Analysis" project has implications beyond its technical prowess.
-The synthesized insights from the star schema and dynamic visuals have the potential to revolutionize decision-making paradigms.
+The synthesized insights from the snowflake schema and dynamic visuals have the potential to revolutionize decision-making paradigms.
 By addressing the project's queries, the project opens avenues for strategic interventions, such as tailored customer engagement strategies, efficient order management practices, and optimized inventory control mechanisms.

 In essence, the project exemplifies my mastery of data modeling intricacies, my artistry in crafting informative visuals, and my proficiency in employing Power BI as a conduit for translating data into actionable insights.
 The "LearnFast Phase Analysis" serves as a testament to the art and science of leveraging data to shape pragmatic and effective business strategies.